-- You may submit one color print, one monochrome print, and one digital image from each club event you attended during the club year.
+- You may submit one color and one monochrome digital image from each club event you attended during the club year.

 - All submitted images shall be judged regardless of the number of submissions.

-- Club events include any field trip, the Christmas party, and last year’s club banquet.
+- Club events include any field trip, meeting, gathering, the Christmas party, and last year’s club banquet.

 - We also allow a number of local events to count for the club events contests including: